asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 asyncapi: 3.0.0

 info:
-  title: Ping/pong example with the requester
+  title: Ping/pong example with requester
   version: 1.0.0
   description: Simple example with a requester that initiates the request-reply pattern.